ullataponen/discovery-server/README.md

-# K Group Developer Trainee assignment: back-end for product rating micro service
+# Back-end for product rating micro service

-This project is part of a home assignment for K Group's Developer Trainee program application.
+This project is part of a micro service provides user's product rating information.
 It is the discovery server/API gateway for the 3 micro service clients:

 - Product catalog service
 - Product info service